mxsasha/rpsl-registry-scoped-members/draft-romijn-rpsl-registry-scoped-members-00.md.md

-* It is RECOMMENDED that when creating/updating a route-set object with a `src-members` attribute, but without both a `members` and `mp-members` attribute, the software fills the `mp-members` attribute automatically with the contents of `src-members`, with IRR registry prefix removed from references.
+* It is RECOMMENDED that when creating/updating a route-set object with a `src-members` attribute, but without both a `members` and `mp-members` attribute, the software fills the `mp-members` attribute automatically with the contents of `src-members`, with the IRR registry prefix removed from references.
-* It is RECOMMENDED that when creating/updating an as-set object with a `src-members` attribute, but without a `members` attribute, the software fills the `members` attribute automatically with the contents of `src-members`, with IRR registry prefix removed from references.
+* It is RECOMMENDED that when creating/updating an as-set object with a `src-members` attribute, but without a `members` attribute, the software fills the `members` attribute automatically with the contents of `src-members`, with the IRR registry prefix removed from references.

 The registry MAY return an informational message to the user about the modifications.